-The revenue budget contains the planned income and expenditure for the running expenses of council services during the year.
-The council's financial health has been maintained whilst services have been delivered to a high standard despite the challenging financial environment and increasing demographic pressures (particularly in Adult Social Care) that all councils are facing,
+The revenue budget covers planned income and expenditure for running council services during the year.
+Despite the challenging financial environment and increasing demographic pressures, particularly in Adult Social Care, Children's and temporary accommodation, the council's financial health has been maintained in 2017/18 and services have been delivered to a high standard.

-A balanced annual budget of £255.129m was set by the council in February 2016, without using any general reserves.
+A balanced annual budget of £239.190m was set by the council in February 2017, without using any general fund reserves.

-In spite of the many spending pressures, the council froze council tax in 2016/17, the eighth year in a row.
-Band D council tax therefore remained £1,059.93 (excluding the Greater London Authority's element).
+Ealing's council tax was frozen in 2017/18, despite the many spending pressures, for the ninth year in a row.
+Band D council tax therefore remained at £1,059.93 (excluding the Greater London Authority's element).
+An additional Adult Social Care Levy of £21.20 (2%) meant that the total Ealing Council Band D charge for 2017/18 was £1,081.13.